joedski/musings/Typescript/Journal 2019-03-04 - Unit Testing Typescript Types.md

 - Are T and U mutually assignable to each other?
     - This case is used when you want to ensure some value or result you're dealing with is exactly some type.
 It's basically asking "Are T and U the same type".
 Basically.

+> As a quick note about the code examples, I'm currently doing my tests in Jest, hence the Jest `expect()` assertions.
+If you're doing separate files and just running them through `tsc`, you can just export something or flag it as ignored to prevent no-unused-locals errors.

 ### Testing Various Things